 Specifically, we model the intensity and the linear polarization Stokes parameters as \begin{small}

 \end{small} where $r$ is the radial distance from the observer along the line-of-sight at sky position, $\mathbf{n}$.
-The different terms in the equation are: \begin{itemize} \item $\epsilon_\nu^{\rm{d}}$, the dust emissivity at observational frequency $\nu$, which is linked to the dust temperature through a grey-body's law \citep[e.g.][Appendix B]{PlanckXX2015} \item $p^{\rm{d}}$, the so-called intrinsic degree of linear polarization of the dust that depends on the properties of the dust grains.
-It represents the maximum value of the degree of linear polarization of the radiation emitted by an hypothetical ensemble of perfectly aligned dust grains from a small volume; it only depends on the geometry of the dust grains \item $f_{\rm{ma}}$, the misalignment term that, in general should depend on the dust population.
-It characterizes the average tendency of the dust grains to align with the magnetic field line \item $n_{\rm{d}}(r,\,\mathbf{n})$, the three-dimensional Galactic dust grain density \item $\alpha(r,\,\mathbf{n})$, the inclination angle of the GMF line with the line of sight at $(r,\,\mathbf{n})$ \item $\gamma(r,\,\mathbf{n})$, the so-called local polarization angle. \end{itemize} The local polarization angle is defined in the plane orthogonal to the line of sight as the angle between the polarization vector direction and the local meridian.
-Namely, expressed in terms of the vector component of the ambient GMF, this angle reads
+The different terms in the equation are: \begin{itemize} \item $\epsilon_{\nu}^{\rm{d}}$, the dust emissivity at observational frequency $\nu$, which is linked to the dust temperature through a grey-body's law (e.g.,\citealt{PlanckXX2015}, Appendix B). \item $p^{\rm{d}}$, the so-called intrinsic degree of linear polarization of the dust that depends on the properties of the dust grains.
+It represents the maximum value of the degree of linear polarization of the radiation emitted by an hypothetical ensemble of perfectly aligned dust grains from a small volume; it only depends on the geometry of the dust grains. \item $f_{\rm{ma}}$, the misalignment term which generally should depend on the dust population.
+It characterizes the average tendency of the dust grains to align with the magnetic field line. \item $n_{\rm{d}}(r,\,\mathbf{n})$, the 3D Galactic dust grain density. \item $\alpha(r,\,\mathbf{n})$, the inclination angle of the GMF line with the line of sight at $(r,\,\mathbf{n}).$ \item $\gamma(r,\,\mathbf{n})$, the so-called local polarization angle. \end{itemize} The local polarization angle is defined in the plane orthogonal to the line of sight as the angle between the polarization vector direction and the local meridian.
+Expressed in terms of the vector component of the ambient GMF, this angle is given as:\\

 with $B_\theta$ and $B_\phi$ the local transverse components of the magnetic field in the local spherical coordinate basis ($\mathbf{e}_r,\,\mathbf{e}_\theta,\,\mathbf{e}_\phi$) with $\mathbf{e}_\theta$ pointing towards the South pole.
-Eq.~\ref{eq:Gamma_def} thus gives the polarization position angle of the polarization vectors stemming from the small space volume in the HEALPix (or COSMO) convention \citep{Gor2005}.
+Thus, Eq.~\ref{eq:Gamma_def} gives the polarization position angle of the polarization vectors stemming from the small space volume in the HEALPix (or COSMO) convention \citep{Gor2005}, which differs from the more commonly used IAU one.
 This angle is defined in the range $\left[ 0 , \; 180 \right[$ degrees.
-Notice that, according to the dust emission model of \cite{Lee1985}, none of the observables depends on the amplitude of the magnetic field but only on its geometrical structure through the angles $\alpha$ and $\gamma$.
+We highlight that none of the values of $I_{\rm{d}}$, $Q_{\rm{d}}$ and $U_{\rm{d}}$ depend on the amplitude of the magnetic field, but only on its geometrical structure through the angles $\alpha$ and $\gamma$.